STEUBENVILLE - Lately Ed Looman's phone is ringing off the hook and that, he said, is a good thing. A very good thing.

 Looman, executive director of Progress Alliance, said it means potential investors want to find out more about Jefferson County, its business climate and see what's available in terms of buildings and properties.

-Potential buyers are keeping Jefferson County officials looking at properties suitable for business development.
+INQUIRIES?ON?THE?RISE — Potential buyers are keeping Jefferson County officials busy, visiting properties available for business development purposes.
 Here, Progress Alliance Director Ed Looman, third from left, discusses the merits of a 160-acre property along state Route 43 near Wintersville owned by Teramana Enterprises.
-Pictured with Looman are, from left, are staff members Kim Cline, Donna Hrezo and Mark Teramana. - Linda Harris
+With Looman, from left, are staff members Kim Cline and Donna Hrezo and Mark Teramana of Teramana Enterprises.

-Since May, in fact, Looman said they've had discussions with between 25 and 30 companies.
+Since May, in fact, Looman said they've had discussions with dozens of companies.

 Looman said potential investors are using the "Sites and Buildings" tool on the Progress Alliance website to narrow their list of must-see properties before they even arrive in Jefferson County.
 The listings, compiled by Progress Alliance Small Business Coordinator Donna Hrezo, include details like where it's located, the square footage, purchase or lease information and even a picture.